UtsavTrivedi16/Compsys301_Master_RF_Module_Arduino_Shield_PCB/README.md

 # Introduction
 PCB shield for Arduino Uno/Leonardo boards that allows Atmega based processors to send packets via RFM69HCW.
 This will potentially be used for future students of COMPSYS301 course at The University of Auckland.
 [Here is a glimpse of the Pacman robot used in the course](https://www.youtube.com/watch?v=HsrKt_Cxeg4).
 The robot used RF as well as light sensors to navigate paths.
-This is the Master Module that sends packets of map location information to the (slave module sitting on robot)[https://github.com/UtsavTrivedi16/RF-Module-MicroController-Integration-PCB/blob/main/README.md].
+This is the Master Module that sends packets of map location information to the [slave module sitting on robot](https://github.com/UtsavTrivedi16/RF-Module-MicroController-Integration-PCB).

 ## Tools
 Made on EasyEDA.
 Exported for Altium and EasyEDA